dd-harp/ramp.xds/README.md

 There are also functions which handle the exchange of information (flows) between the dynamical components and which couple their dynamics.
 Bloodfeeding is the process by which adult mosquitoes seek out and feed on blood hosts, and results in the quantities $EIR$ (entomological inoculation rate) and $\kappa$, the net infectiousness of humans to mosquitoes, which couple the dynamics of $\mathcal{M}$ and $\mathcal{X}$.
 Likewise emergence of new adults from aquatic habitats and egg laying by adults into habitats couples $\mathcal{M}$ and $\mathcal{L}$.

-The function `ramp.xde::xDE_diffeqn` compute the necessary quantities and returns a vector of derivatives of all state variables which can be used to solve trajectories from a model in ramp.xde.
+The function `ramp.xds::xDE_diffeqn` compute the necessary quantities and returns a vector of derivatives of all state variables which can be used to solve trajectories from a model in ramp.xds.
 The program flow within this function is summarized by this diagram:

 <p align="center">
   <img src="vignettes/xDEdiffeqn.png"/>